 Marriage is never a baby or adolescence affair.
 God, indeed established the institution of marriage for adults for Adam and Eve were not children.
 Adulthood is the period in the human lifespan in which full physical and intellectual maturity have been attained.
 Adulthood is commonly thought of as beginning at age 20 or 21 years (Encyclopedia Brittanica).

 There is a saying that one who is not beautiful at twenty, wise at thirty, and rich at forty will remain ugly, foolish and poor forever.
 So at the age of twenty, one is considered an adult.
-For you determine whether you are ripe for marriage, the following conditions must be met:
+For you to determine whether you are ripe for marriage, the following conditions must be met:

 - You must be physically ready;